lskatz/SneakerNet/example/README.md

 ### Requirements for a run

 Currently, SneakerNet can only be used on Illumina-based run directories.
+The directory name must be in the form of `machineName-year-runNumber-comment` where machine name is a custom name, e.g., M0347 for a MiSeq.
+The year is a 2 or 4-digit year.
+The run number is an integer.
+The comment is optional but can be used to help indicate the date of a run or whatever else.
+Collectively, `machineName-year-runNumber-comment` is the runId that might be referred elsewhere in the documentation.

 The following files must be present in a run directory before SneakerNet will accept it.

 * QC information
   * `QC` - this is a folder that you create manually